-At the equilibrium steady state defined by E{Cor} , the net current is zero since $I_a = I_c$.
-This is often referred to as the exchange current I_e , (equivalent to I{Cor}) which is a measure of the rate of electron transfer from metal to either oxygen molecules, hydrogen ions or other electrophiles within the test solution.
+At the steady state defined by E{Cor} , the net current is zero since $I_a = I_c$.
+On either side of zero, I_a is difficult to measure directly.
+This current is also referred to as the exchange current I_e , (equivalent to I{Cor}) which is a measure of the rate of electron transfer from metal to either oxygen molecules, hydrogen ions or other electrophiles within the test solution.
 The exchange or corrosion current is proportional to the oxidation rate (the corrosion rate) at the steady state where equilibriums exist between oxidation of metal atoms at anodic sites, and reduction of molecular oxygen and/or hydrogen ions at cathodic sites,